Computomics/SoilMicrobiomeDroughtML/Metagenomics_Analysis.md

 <figure>
 <img
 src="Metagenomics_Analysis_files/figure-gfm/top10%20rel%20abundances-1.png"
-alt="Relative Abundances per Rank.
+alt="Relative Abundances per Rank of the Grass-Drought Dataset.
 Bar plots displaying the relative abundance of the top 10 taxa between the ’Control’ and ’Drought’ group on Phylum, Class, Order, Family and Genus level in alphabetical order." />
-<figcaption aria-hidden="true"><strong>Relative Abundances per
+<figcaption aria-hidden="true"><strong>Relative Abundances per Rank of
-Rank.</strong> Bar plots displaying the relative abundance of the top 10 taxa between the ’Control’ and ’Drought’ group on Phylum, Class, Order, Family and Genus level in alphabetical order.</figcaption>
+the Grass-Drought Dataset.</strong> Bar plots displaying the relative abundance of the top 10 taxa between the ’Control’ and ’Drought’ group on Phylum, Class, Order, Family and Genus level in alphabetical order.</figcaption>
 </figure>

 ## Alpha Diversity